-- 166. Because of the zero ODP of adopted substitute, the ozone layer protection benefits equal the quantity of phased-out HCFCs in ODP tonnes.
-On this basis the ODS phased-out during the first stage will generate an impact of 465 ODP tonnes reduction. - 167.
+- 169. Because of the zero ODP of adopted substitute, the ozone layer protection benefits equal the quantity of phased-out HCFCs in ODP tonnes.
+On this basis the ODS phased-out during the first stage will generate an impact of 465 ODP tonnes reduction. - 170.
 The direct GHG emission reductions are calculated as the difference between the greenhouse effect of the substitute and that of the replaced HCFCs.
 As different refrigerants have different global warming potential (GWP) values, direct GHG emissions of a certain refrigerant equal the amount of the refrigerant multiplied by its GWP.
-It is estimated that the direct GHG emission reduction after successful implementation of State I would be 7,660,000 tonnes of CO2 equivalent. - 168.
+It is estimated that the direct GHG emission reduction after successful implementation of State I would be 7,660,000 tonnes of CO2 equivalent. - 171.
 The theoretical efficiency of equipment can be potentially optimized and improved, with suitable design changes while using alternative refrigerants.
-This can potentially result in reduction of electricity consumption through the equipment lifetime and reduce indirect CO2 emissions.
+This can potentially result in reduction of electricity consumption through the equipment lifetime and reduce indirect CO_2 emissions.
 Since activities to achieve energy efficiency improvements are not the objective of this plan, their impact on indirect GHG emissions cannot be accurately estimated at this time.

-Estimation of other environmental benefits from the HCFC phase-out

-169. The sector plan used the Total Equivalent Warming Impact (TEWI) methodology for the calculation of the reduction of the greenhouse emissions.
-It was calculated that the direct GHG emission reduction after the successful implementation of Stage I would be 7,660,000 tonnes of CO2 equivalent; this is based on a simplified calculation by the Government of China.
+Estimation of other environmental benefits from the HCFC phase-out reduction after the successful implementation of Stage I would be 7,660,000 tonnes of CO2 equivalent; this is based on a simplified calculation by the Government of China.
 Due to the lack of information about the framework conditions, the Secretariat is unable to assess the validity of that data.
 Industrial and commercial refrigeration and air-conditioning equipment typically has a long life cycle of ten to twenty years.
 The theoretical efficiency of equipment can be potentially optimized and improved, with suitable design changes while using alternative refrigerants.
 This can potentially result in the reduction of electricity consumption through the equipment's lifetime and reduce indirect CO2 emissions.
 Since energy efficiency improvements are not the primary objective of this plan, the impact of indirect GHG emissions cannot be accurately estimated at this time.